 - Boil matara in pressure cooker with 3 cups of water and salt.
-Once the cooker starts whistling, turn off the heat.
+Once the cooker starts whistling, turn down the heat.
+Turn it off in 15 minutes.
 Open the cooker when steam dies down.

 - While matara is boiling, chop the green chillies and cut fine juliennes of ginger.